to help you

 Davina learned the foundations of her craft at McKinsey & Company, and has been helping technical experts to communicate clearly for more than 20 years.

-She and her business partner, Gerard Castles, lead a team of 8 structured communication specialists based in Australia who increasingly travel internationally to serve clients from a wide range of industries.
+She leads a team of 8 structured communication specialists based in Australia who increasingly travel internationally to serve clients from a wide range of industries.

 Where Davina is not able to do so, her team members (most of whom are McKinsey trained) will provide document feedback during the program.

-Davina and Gerard are the authors of The So What Strategy, which offers what they see as the seven most commonly used storyline patterns in business.
+Davina is the co-author of The So What Strategy, which offers what she see as the seven most commonly used storyline patterns in business.

 What support do you provide?